Farmer-Led Research

 What is farmer-led research?

-Farmer-led research is a process of inquiry that uses the scientific method to address your on-farm curiosities and challenges in a way that is compatible with your farming and your equipment.
-It is a flexible and powerful tool that can be integral to improving operations on your farm, including the environmental and economic impacts of your innovations and comparisons.
+Farmer-led research is a process of inquiry that farmers can use to address on-farm curiosities and challenges in a way that is compatible with their farming practices and equipment.
+It is a flexible and powerful tool that can help improve operations on the farm, including the environmental and economic impacts of innovations and comparisons.

 How do I become a farmer-researcher?